bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

 ## GATT Database
 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
 The Makefile contains rules to update the .h file when the .gatt was modified.

-Note: In theory, this can be integrated into the Eclipse project, in fact, it's easy to configure it as an Eclipse Builder, but it got tricky to

 ## Maintainer Notes - Updating The Port